 Dog’s are stunning, lovely pets.
-For years and years, they have provided assistance, comfort, and love for all types of humans, acting as the best friend anyone could ask for.
+For years and years, they have provided assistance, comfort, and love for all types of humans, acting like the best friend anyone could ask for.

 When a dog enters your life, it isn’t just for a day of playtime.
 A dog is bound to you over a decade of life and will stand by your side through the best times, and the worst times.